Patricia Turner: Quilt history

 Turner was greatly influenced in 1986 when she saw photographs of Alabama Black Belt quilters taken by Roland L. Freeman, shown in that year's catalog for the Festival of American Folklife in Washington, D.C.
 There, as a young folklorist, Turner spent two weeks with Alabama quilters who participated in the festival and with Gladys-Marie Fry, who facilitated public workshops with the quilters.
 Turner uses quilts to examine African American culture.

 Turner wrote Crafted Lives, an in-depth profile of nine African American quilters (young to old, male and female) from Alaska to the Southern states.
 In the book, she also deconstructed issues surrounding Underground Railroad quilts using folklorist tools and explored who determines the economic and artistic value of quilts, such as the quilts of Gee's Bend.

 She curated "From Functional to Fancy: An Eastville Quilt Sampler" (2009) at the Eastville Community Historical Society in Sag Harbor, New York.
 On display were quilts by Riche Richardson, Ph.D., Marion Coleman, Dolores Vitero Presley, and the Alabama Freedom Quilting Bee.

 Turner is a quilter herself and frequently lectures on quilt culture.

+Legend and rumor research

+In addition to quilt history, Turner has written several books and articles on the subject of race-related contemporary legends and rumors.
+Her 1993 book I Heard It Through the Grapevine explored legends and rumors that proliferate within the African-American community, often as a response to real racist hostilities from the dominant culture.

+In 2004, Turner co-authored Whispers on the Color Line with sociologist Gary Alan Fine.
+Within this work, Turner and Fine analyzed how legends Black and White Americans tell about one another reflect racial tensions within American society.

+Turner's 2022 book Trash Talk analyzed rumors and conspiracy theories about former United States President Barack Obama and his family.
+Turner argues that understanding anti-Obama lore, such as the birther movement, is integral to understanding the wave of American right-wing populist politicians like Donald Trump that followed his presidency.